-To maintain a competitive advantage in 2020 and beyond, your dealership needs to be more strategic than ever before when it comes to measuring and improving your hiring results.
+To maintain a competitive advantage in hiring, your dealership needs to be more strategic than ever before when it comes to measuring and improving your hiring results.

 Many dealerships not only lack a standardized hiring process, but also don’t have access to the right hiring data to hold managers accountable to improving over time.